Bilsby History, Family Crest & Coats of Arms

 Early Origins of the Bilsby family

 Important Dates for the Bilsby family

 This web page shows only a small excerpt of our Bilsby research.
-Another 227 words (16 lines of text) covering the years 1604, 1510, 1600, 1097, 1190, 1484 and 1550 are included under the topic Early Bilsby History in all our PDF Extended History products and printed products wherever possible.
+Another 114 words (8 lines of text) covering the years 1604, 1510, 1600, 1097, 1190, 1484 and 1550 are included under the topic Early Bilsby History in all our PDF Extended History products and printed products wherever possible.

 Bilsby Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Billesby, Billsby, Beelsby, Belsby, Bilsby, Bilbie, Bilsbie and many more.

 Early Notables of the Bilsby family (pre 1700)

 More information is included under the topic Early Bilsby Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bilsby family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Bilsby or a variant listed above: Clemence Byllesby, aged 19, who arrived at Ellis Island, in 1919; Henry M. Byllesby, aged 60, who arrived at Ellis Island, in 1918; Henry W. Byllesby, aged 55, who arrived at Ellis Island, in 1913.